 On-Demand Skills Of a Certified Ethical Hacker

-While there are several anecdotal instances of blackhat hackers being converted to whitehats in the past, the most crucial criteria for being a successful certified ethical hacker today is to have high ethical standards, as the term implies.
+While there are several anecdotal instances of blackhat hackers being converted to whitehats in the past, the most crucial criterion for being a successful certified ethical hacker today is to have high ethical standards, as the term implies.

 The difference between the good folks and the wrong people is ethics.
 Many black hat hackers have the technical abilities to be ethical hackers but lack the character discipline to do the right thing regardless of the apparent rewards.

-A background of cybercrime is an enormous risk for a representative of a cybersecurity team.
-This sort of a risk would be inappropriate for a major corporation with an experienced legal staff.
+A background in cybercrime is an enormous risk for a representative of a cybersecurity team.
+This sort of risk would be inappropriate for a major corporation with an experienced legal staff.